MattThompson15/Node.js-Challenge/README.md

 -[Questions](#questions)

 ##Installation
-clone the repository and run 'npm install' to install dependencies
+1. Clone the repository to your local machine.
+2 Navigate to the project directory.
+3. Install dependencies.

 ## Usage
-Run 'node index.js' and follow the prompts to create a README.
+To run the README generator use the following command, 'node index.js'.

 ## License
 This application is covered by the MIT license.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
-undefined
+Contributions are welcome!

 ## Tests
 There are currently no tests for this project.